Skip to main content

 $ moat run --grant ssh:github.com -- git clone git@github.com:org/repo.git

-Or in agent.yaml:
+Or in moat.yaml:

 grants: